 “But what the overall rise in global applications does indicate is that brands are seeing the value in going through the proper trademarking process in all spheres, including social media, to make sure they are protecting themselves from possible infringement and mitigating the associated risks.”

-The company that applied for the most hashtag trademark applications in 2016 was Colombian-based broadcaster RCN Television S.A. with 50 registrations related to its Grita Gol football programming.
+The company that applied free hashtag generator for the most appropriate hashtag trademark applications in 2016 was Colombian-based broadcaster RCN Television S.A. with 50 registrations related to its Grita Gol football programming.

 Looking at trademark classes, three attracted the majority of applications.
 These included 594 in Class 41 (education and entertainment services, shows, sporting events, training), followed by 587 in Class 35 (advertising and administration, business consultancy, marketing, online retail, recruitment), and 512 in Class 25 (clothing, footwear and headwear).